create pdf annotations .net Tutorial: Complete GroupDocs Guide

 dotnet add package GroupDocs.Annotation --version 25.4.0

-Installation troubleshooting: If you get dependency conflicts, try updating your .NET framework version or clearing the NuGet cache (dotnet nuget locals all --clear
+Installation troubleshooting: If you encounter dependency conflicts, upgrade your .NET version or clear the NuGet cache with dotnet nuget locals all --clear.

 License Setup (Don’t Skip This!)